tytydraco/yessleep/out/I_found_an_audio_file_of_an_interview_with_an_immortal.md

 \[six seconds of silence, then X continues\]

-We searched, and we searched, and we were never able to found it.
+We searched, and we searched, and we were never able to find it.
 After a few hundred years, we forgot what we’d even been searching for, and the group had settled down for good.
 Children, community, recreation, all the luxuries of a people gone soft.

 And then they came.
 Suddenly, the sky was filled with a million glowing pinpricks of light, and out from the forest emerged these creatures, a gross, jigsaw patchwork of animal corpses, coughing pus and blood as they attempted to communicate with us.